-- Investigate how to deliver sufficient levels of funding to adequately maintain transport networks, particularly the local road network - Consider an 'Action for Roads' for the local road network that would consider how the funding level required for that network would most appropriately be delivered. - Investigate the possibility of increasing the funding certainty for the strategic road network, rail network and local road network to a 10-year horizon. - Consider an 'Action for Roads' approach for the Strategic Road Networks in Scotland, Wales and Northern Ireland with five year funding certainty as part of the transport measures for further devolution.
+- Increase the certainty of funding for local highway networks to at least a five year period.
+This funding certainty needs to address the continued pressures on revenue funding facing local highway authorities as well as capital. - Use the opportunity of the current devolution debate in England to consider the governance of the local road network particularly in combined authorities - Investigate how to deliver sufficient levels of funding to adequately maintain transport networks, particularly the local road network3 - Consider an 'Action for Roads' for the local road network that would consider how the funding level required for that network would most appropriately be delivered. - Investigate the possibility of increasing the funding certainty for the strategic road network, rail network and local road network to a 10-year horizon. - Consider an 'Action for Roads' approach for the Strategic Road Networks in Scotland, Wales and Northern Ireland with five year funding certainty as part of the transport measures for further devolution.